-Nores.
+NOTES.
 In its present delimitation section Palmata was first recognized by OGATA (1967).
 Although the taxa of this section form a natural group, the section is somewhat heterogenoeus as a result of various specialisations.

-A division into one series, Sinensia, with the more primitive taxa, and two rice Palmeters in the series of the se series, Palmata and Penninervia, with more specialized taxa, is somewhat artificial on account of intermediary taxa.
+A division into one series, Sinensia, with the more primitive taxa, and two series, Palmata and Penninervia, with more specialized taxa, is somewhat artificial on account of intermediary taxa.

-Series Palmata includes the most specialized taxa of this section, showing a reduction of the inflorescences, a complete drop of pedicels of blown of flowers, less variation between the section of the less variation between calyx and corolla, a thicker, more lignified pericarp and often a strong internet in temoften a strong increase in the number of leaf lobes.
-They mainly occur in temwith reddish, somewhat recurved sepals, small, lobed, white petals and a hairy disc (see fig. 16).
+Series Palmata includes the most specialized taxa of this section, showing a reduction of the inflorescences, a complete drop of pedicels of blown \mathcal{J} flowers, less variation between calyx and corolla, a thicker, more lignified pericarp and often a strong increase in the number of leaf lobes.
+They mainly occur in temperate areas.

 Series Sinensia represents the primitive taxa.
-Several of these taxa are very the known A little known.
-A species which may be considered as very primitive is A. tonki-nense.
-It has have the first the first second sec nense.
-It has large trilobate leaves, very large inflorescences and small flowers
+Several of these taxa are very little known.
+A species which may be considered as very primitive is A. tonkinense.
+It has large trilobate leaves, very large inflorescences and small flowers with reddish, somewhat recurved sepals, small, lobed, white petals and a hairy disc (see fig. 16).